-Data quality (#4.9) EITI sub-Requirement Summary of main findings Source(s) of information Summary of stakeholder views Recommendation on compliance with the EITI provisions Proposed corrective actions and recommendations The MSG agreed procedures in accordance with the standard procedures endorsed by the EITI Board, which ensure that the payments and revenues disclosed are subject to a credible, independent audit, applying international auditing standards (#4.9.a-b).
+Data quality (#4.9) EITI sub-Requirement Summary of main findings Source(s) of information Proposed corrective actions and recommendations with the EITI provisions The MSG agreed procedures in accordance with the standard procedures endorsed by the EITI Board, which ensure that the payments and revenues disclosed are subject to a credible, independent audit, applying international auditing standards (#4.9.a-b).
 According to the MSG meeting minutes from May 2018, the MSG discussed the ToRs for the IA and decided to approve them in electronic format.
 The ToRs for the IA follow the standard ToRs endorsed by the EITI Board.
-The inception report for the 2017 EITI Report provides a description of data quality assurance methodology (pp.13-14), including UAEITI (2020), '2017 Ukraine EITI Report', sections 4.2, 7.
+The inception report for the 2017 EITI Report provides a description of data quality assurance methodology (pp.13-14), including application of such international professional standards as ISRS 4400 and MCA 505.
+The 2017 EITI Report also includes a description of the reconciliation process (section 7) and the threshold for investigating discrepancies in reconciled data (p.251).
+UAEITI (2020), '2017 Ukraine EITI Report', sections 4.2, 7.
 Available at: http://eiti.org.ua/do cuments/zvit-ipvh- ukrai-ny-2017/.
 Accessed on 20 September 2020.
 UAEITI (2018), 'ToRs for the IA for the 2017 EITI Report'.
-Provided to the EITI Stakeholder consulted did not express any concerns regarding the quality of the ToRs for the IA for the 2017 EITI Report.
+Provided to the EITI International Secretariat.
+UAEITI (2019), '2017 inception report'.
+Provided to the EITI International Secretariat.
+UAEITI (2018), 'MSG meeting minutes from 16 May 2018'.
+Provided to the EITI International Secretariat.
+Stakeholders consulted did not express any concerns regarding the quality of the ToRs for the IA for the 2017 EITI Report.
 Satisfactory progress To strengthen implementation, Ukraine may wish to consider alternative approaches to ensuring the reliability of financial data by building on existing systematic disclosures of payments and revenues by relevant companies and government entities.